marco262/my_wiki/data/sandpoint/gm_notes/notebook.md

 * Note to self: Add fire theming to this campaign
 * Drop info about the origin of Malfeshnekor as they explore Thistletop
 * Connect Stoot with the Skinsaw Cult somehow
-* Update calendar with happenings
-* Hemlock will ask about the murder at the Fatman's Feedbag
-* Brainstorm more ways to activate the Runewell of Wrath
-* What will happen when they ask Mayor Deverin to evacuate the city?

 Q&A: